 - Turn the bulb over and cut away the remaining skin.

 - If your knife isn't sharp enough, parboil the rutabaga for 5 minutes to soften the outer skin; then peel and dice.

 - Light a strong smelling-candle while the rutabagas are boiling!
 They stink to high-heaven, but they're delicious:)

 Make mashed rutabagas in advance!
 Just re-heat on the stove or in the microwave when you're ready to serve them!
 Store in the fridge for up to three days.

-♥ If you make this recipe, please leave a comment and rating below!
+♥ If you make this recipe, please scroll down and leave a comment and rating below!
 I love to hear from you!